FederatedAI/FATE/examples/dsl/v2/intersect/README.md

     - runtime_config : test_intersect_job_raw_multi_host_conf.json

     This dsl is an example of guest runs intersection with two hosts using rsa intersection.
 It can be used as more than two hosts.

+8. Repeated-id Intersection:
+    - dsl: test_intersect_job_dsl.json
+    - runtime_config : test_intersect_job_repeated_id_conf.json

+    This dsl is an example of intersection witch guest data has repeated ids, while host data has not.

 Users can use following commands to running the task.

     flow job submit -c ${runtime_config} -d ${dsl}